Cypressor/isupervision/README.md

 # iSupervision README
 ## Introduction:
-This application has been created as a part of the exercise course "Objektorientierte Programmierung", wich contributes to the study course "Business Software Development" at FH Campus02.
+This application has been created as part of the exercise course "Objektorientierte Programmierung", wich contributes to the study course "Business Software Development" at FH Campus02.
 This is an experimental version of a business software application and should be treated as such.
 Be aware that this version of the software is not meant to be used in a real world scenario.
 When using this software, be aware that data like passwords are intentionally not handled securely within the application to simplify the process of testing.